Mealworms are tiny insects that look like worms. They are often sold as pet food or feed for chickens, ducks, and other farm animals.

 The dunnock is a common garden bird found throughout Europe.
 They are often seen in parks and gardens, feeding on seeds and insects.

 Although they look similar to robins, dunnocks are not closely related to them.
-It has a distinctive black head and neck, white underparts, and a grey back and wings.
+It has a distinctive black head and neck, white underparts, grey back and wings.
 They have a distinctive call consisting of whistles followed by a trill.

 Dunnock lives in open habitats such as grassland, heathlands, meadows, and marshes.